bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Partly Cloudy
+- Cloudy
-- 80% humidity
+- 72% humidity
 - 7 mph wind
-- 67% cloud cover
+- 100% cloud cover
 - 37 AQI 🟩
 - 1.68 inches of rain in the past 24 hours